List of Mega Monster Battle characters: Alien Salome

 Invasion Alien Alien Salome (侵略星人 サロメ星人, Shinryaku Seijin Sarome Seijin) are an alien race that serves as the antagonist of Ultra Galaxy Legend Side Story: Ultraman Zero vs. Darklops Zero.
 Debuting in episode 46 of Ultraseven, these aliens previously attempted in an invasion by using a mechanical knockoff of Ultraseven before the real giant thwarted their plan.
-Stationing on Planet Chain, they created countless mechanical copies of the Ultra Brothers in an attempt to invade the galaxy with the help of Darklops Zero, a prototype of Belial's Darklops army.
+Stationing on Planet Cheney, they created countless mechanical copies of the Ultra Brothers in an attempt to invade the galaxy with the help of Darklops Zero, a prototype of Belial's Darklops army.
 Their first resistance appeared in the form of alternate reality versions of ZAP SPACY and the prime reality Ultraman Zero, before the prime reality Hyuga and Rei appeared to assist them.
 Having stole the alternate Reimon's Battlenizer, they used it in the creation of Mecha Gomora as an addition to their forces.
 However, Darklops Zero broke free from his restraints and destroy the entirety of the facility and his captors.